joedooley/sportport-active/wp-content/plugins/simple-social-icons/readme.txt

 NOTE - The rights to each pictogram in the social extension are either trademarked or copyrighted by the respective company.

 == Changelog ==

+= 2.0.1 =
+* Fixed typo in Snapchat icon markup
+* Made CSS selectors more specific
+* Added classes to each icon
+* Added plugin version to enqueued CSS
+* Updated Google + icon

 = 2.0.0 =
 * Added Behance, Medium, Periscope, Phone, Snapchat, and Xing icons